A quantum algorithm for solving 0-1 Knapsack problems: Methods

 The superposition created by the QTG is further manipulated in order to increase the probability of measuring the optimal solution states.
 For this, we employ quantum maximum finding (\textbf{QMaxSearch}) \cite{Durr1996AQuantumAlgorithmForFindingTheMinimum}, which iteratively calls an amplitude amplification (\textbf{QSearch}) \cite{Brassard2002QuantumAmplitudeAmplificationAndEstimation} routine.
 The intermediate best solution's total profit provides the current threshold and is therefore entirely evaluated on the third register.
 More details can be found in \autoref{subsection:QuantumMaximumFinding}.

-The benchmark instances\cite{Jori2020KnapsackProblemInstances} are generated by Jooken et al.'s \cite{Jooken2022ANewClassOfHardProblemInstancesForThe0_1KnapsackProblem} instance generator.
-Due to the limitation of the quantum simulation, we obtain runtime results only for the ``easy'' instances, but we are able to compare at least the memory requirements of difficult instances.
-For the benchmark procedure, we select simulatable instances having between $200$ and $1600$ variables.
-We further choose a bias, based on the calculations in \autoref{subsection:BranchingStrategy}, $b = n / 4$ and a fixed maximum number of $M = 200$ Grover iterations within \textbf{QSearch}.
-In a classical preprocessing step, we sort the list of items by their efficiency, and obtain an initial threshold for \textbf{QMaxSearch} via Integer Greedy.
+We further choose a bias of $b = n / 4$, based on the calculations in \autoref{subsection:BranchingStrategy}, and a maximum number of $M = 700 + n^{2} / 16$ Grover iterations within \textbf{QSearch}.
+In a classical preprocessing step, we sort the list of items by decreasing density (profit versus cost), and obtain an initial threshold for \textbf{QMaxSearch} by greedily packing as many items into the knapsack as possible (this approach is also called Greedy).

-By combining the simulation of the application of the QTG (see \autoref{figure:Hypercube} for the $\kpex$ example), the phase flip operator within \textbf{QSearch}, and quantum measurements with a detailed analysis of the resource requirements of every subcircuit (\autoref{subsection:ResourceEstimation}), we calculate the number of necessary quantum cycles for obtaining the optimal solution with a certain success probability.
-Our analysis makes the following crucial assumptions: \begin{itemize} \item[1.] all qubits and gates are noiseless, logical components. \item[2.] all single-qubit gates, single-controlled single-qubit rotations, and Toffoli gates together constitute a universal set of gates of equal implementation cost. \item[3.] disjoint gates can be executed in parallel, constituting a single cycle on the QPU. \end{itemize} More details can be found in \autoref{subsection:HighLevelSimulator} and \autoref{subsection:ResourceEstimation}.
-In contrast, the runtime and the memory usage of COMBO were gathered by straightforward execution on the selected instances and measuring the number of elapsed processor cycles.
-As COMBO is a single-core algorithm, it makes the comparison of elapsed cycles a fair unit of measurement.
-The benchmarks were executed on a MacBook Pro 2019, with a 2.6 GHz 6-Core Intel Core i7 CPU and 16 GB 2667 MHz DDR4 memory.
+By combining the application of the QTG (see \autoref{figure:Hypercube} for the $\kpex$ example), the phase flip operator within \textbf{QSearch}, and quantum measurements with a detailed analysis of the resource requirements of every subcircuit, we calculate the number of necessary quantum cycles for obtaining the optimal solution with a certain success probability.
+More details can be found in \autoref{subsection:RuntimeCalculator} and \autoref{subsection:ResourceEstimation}.
+Our analysis makes the following crucial assumptions: \begin{itemize} \item[1.] all qubits and gates are noiseless, logical components. \item[2.] all single-qubit gates, single-controlled single-qubit rotations, and Toffoli gates together constitute a universal set of elementary gates of equal implementation cost. \item[3.] disjoint gates can be executed in parallel, constituting a single cycle on the QPU. \end{itemize}

+Lastly, the QTG can be dequantised in order to yield a probabilistic classical algorithm: Starting from the all-zero string $\bm{0}$, iterate through all items/bits $x_{m}$ and apply conditioned bit flips with probability $\abs{(\text{H}_{b}^{x_{m}})_{1 2}}^{2}$.
+The condition $C_{\geq w_{m}}^{2}$ can be realised classically.
+The entire algorithm then consists of sampling multiple times from the generated distribution of bit strings and updating the current solution whenever a better candidate was sampled.
+More details can be found in \autoref{subsubsection:BiasedHadamardGates}.
+We name this quantum-inspired method the \emph{Classical Tree Generator} (CTG).
+Similar (although not quantum-inspired) constructions already exist in the literature~\cite{Jooken2023MonteCarloTreeSearchAndInstanceSpaceAnalysisForTheKnapsackProblem}.